Diesel Engine Principle and Working Cycle Explained:

 Combustion Process - At this stage the injector sprays the diesel into the combustion chamber.
 The rise in temperature of the air caused by its compression; results in instantaneous burning of diesel with in an explosion.
 This causes heat to release resulting in generation of expanding forces known as power.

 3. Power Stroke – These forces again push the pistons downwards resulting in their reciprocating motion.

 4. Exhaust Stroke – On their way up, the pistons push the exhaust gases above them thru’ the exhaust valve which opens during exhaust stroke.

-This cycle repeats itself until the engine is turned off, resulting in continuance of engine’s running.
+This cycle repeats itself until the engine turns off, resulting in continuance of engine’s running.

 A diesel engine is mainly classified into two types - Indirect-Injection (IDI) & Direct-injection (DI).
 The Direct-Injection diesel engine is an earlier generation technology which later evolved into its successor & more advanced CRDi.
 Today, simple DI engines are still being widely used, especially in utility vehicles, trucks, buses & generators.
 The more sophisticated & refined CRDi diesel engines have also become very popular in the Sedans, MPVs, SUVs and Luxury cars in the recent past.

 For more information, please click: